Shikaga/story/index.md

 They continued on, deep into the keep, towards the safest of places, the inner sanctum where the King's chambers lay.

-Where was the discipline, The Captain thought.
-These were meant to be the best of the best, the king''s personal guard.
+Where was the discipline?, The Captain pondered.
+These were meant to be the best of the best, the king's personal guard.
 And yet here they were, no one sure of what they should be doing, milling around like chickens with their heads cut off.

 "I will have order here!", The Captain roared and each guard there stood to attention right where they were.
 He gave orders quickly as he walked onwards into the kings personal rooms.
 Once he had issued the undisciplined halfwits their orders, he entered the kings chambers.